Want to Get Accepted into the Entrepreneurial Hall of Fame?

-A great entrepreneur is resourceful, money smart and hardworking, all of which you have to be, to successfully bootstrap your way through the startup jungle.
+A great entrepreneur is resourceful, money smart and hardworking, all of which you need to successfully bootstrap your way through the startup jungle.

 Bootstrapping a business gives you the chance to stay in control for as long as possible.
 Besides that, scraping together money on your own will give you invaluable experience that you will benefit from further down the road.
 It will force you to be smart about your money, come up with creative solutions to every single problem you face, and put all your resources, knowledge and abilities to good use.

 So before you make the final leap, ask yourself if your boots are made for walking the startup walk.
 Do you really have what it takes to be an entrepreneur?

 We know.
 Cutting down on luxuries and things you like sounds almost as enjoyable as realizing you just ate the last piece of candy without having been prepared for it.
 You know the struggle, right?